mhausenblas/eksphemeral/docs/docs/cli.md

 ## Create clusters

+The CLI allows you to create ephemeral EKS clusters with a single command, based on a simple JSON cluster spec file.

+### Basics

 Let's create a cluster named `mh9-eksp`, with three worker nodes, using Kubernetes version 1.12, with a 150 min timeout.